How do I resolve the manual snapshot error in my Amazon OpenSearch Service cluster?

 }

-To resolve the 403 Unauthorized error, make sure to specify a username:password parameter whenever you take a manual snapshot:
+To resolve the 403 unauthorized error, make sure to specify a username:password parameter when you take a manual snapshot:

 curl -XPUT -u 'opensearch-domain-endpoint/_snapshot/snapshot-repository-name/snapshot-name'

 Note: You must be a superuser to activate fine-grained access control for your OpenSearch Service domain.
-You can either use your superuser name and password or set an AWS Identity Access Management (IAM) role as the superuser.
+You can either use your superuser name and password, or set an AWS Identity Access Management (IAM) role as the superuser.
 When you access your cluster snapshot, specify your superuser credentials or IAM role.
-If you specify an IAM role, the IAM role must sign the HTTP requests using sigv4.
+If you specify an IAM role, then the IAM role must use sigv4 to sign the HTTP requests.
 For more information about using fine-grained access control and IAM roles, see Creating and managing OpenSearch Service domains.

 You must also register a snapshot repository with your snapshot, and map the manage_snapshots role to an IAM role.
-The manage_snapshots role must have proper permissions (IAM:PassRole) to assume the IAM role (TheSnapshotRole).
-For more information, see Manual snapshot prerequisites.
+The manage_snapshots role must have valid permissions (IAM:PassRole) to assume the IAM role (TheSnapshotRole).
+For more information, see Prerequisites.

-To map the manage_snapshots role to an IAM role, perform the following steps:
+To map the manage_snapshots role to an IAM role, complete the following steps:

 Repository_missing_exception

 Before you take a manual index snapshot, you must register a manual snapshot repository with OpenSearch Service.
-Your IAM role (TheSnapshotRole) must also be set up to work with Amazon S3.
+You must also set up your IAM role (TheSnapshotRole) to work with Amazon S3.

 {